OktaySavdi/Jboss-eap/Load Balance-HTTP/readme.md

 ## Jboss eap 7 Load Balance - Http

-Nginx was used for jboss eap 7 loadbalance
+Nginx was used for jboss eap 7 load balance

 ```
 upstream unig {